 There are general university guidelines related to attendance, however, specific course policies may be determined by each professor and should be outlined in the course syllabus.

-Absences not cleared with the instructor before the specific class event (exam, presentation, assignment due) may require a document from the relevant authority (e.g., coach, employer).
-If the instructor decides that the absence is justifiable, then he or she should attempt to provide opportunities for equivalent work.
+Absences not cleared with an instructor before the specific class event (exam, presentation, assignment due) may require documentation/substantiation at the instructor's discretion.
+If the instructor decides that the absence is justifiable, then they should attempt to provide opportunities for equivalent work.
 When absences are approved beforehand by the student and instructor, the instructor will allow students to make up missed work and/or give an option to attain attendance points.

-When there is a dispute between students and instructors over the opportunity to make up work or attendances, the issue will be adjudicated by the chair of the department and then (only if needed) the dean of that school or his/her designee.
+When there is a dispute between students and instructors over the opportunity to make up work or attendances, the issue will be adjudicated by the chair of the department and then (only if needed) the dean of that school or their designee.

 The student may not place any undue burden on the instructor to provide opportunities to make up course work due to excused absences.

 Students are responsible for dropping courses they do not attend.
 Non-attendance does not cancel tuition charges, nor does it prevent the course and grade (probably an F, NP, X, or M) from appearing on the student's academic record.

 Some departments have a policy of dropping students for non-attendance to accommodate other students trying to enroll.
 If this happens, the student:

 - remains responsible for any tuition charges associated with the registration, and